Home > Blog >

 Social Interaction Opportunities

-In assisted living, senior residents have social interaction opportunities through both planned activities and natural community interactions and bonds.
+Assisted living supports an active social life through both planned programming and natural community interactions.
 Many facilities offer group classes centered around exercise, meals, arts and crafts, and entertainment, allowing seniors to promote cognitive health through fun and engaging community activities.

 On the other hand, home care provides support and care to safely accomplish daily activities around health and wellness.
 Still, interaction with others is more limited when a senior is being cared for in their own home.
 Many seniors experience isolation and loneliness, which can negatively impact their physical and mental health.